JamesVictor-O/ads-Bazaar/frontend/README.md

    * They can flag submissions that does not meet their provided requirements
    * Dispute resolvers will inspect the flagged submission and give a valid or invalid verdict
    * If valid, the funds of that submission returns to you the business
-   * Influencers receive instant cUSD payments to claim when campaign is completed
+   * Influencers receive instant payments in campaign currency when completed
+   * Built-in currency swap functionality for cross-currency conversions
    * Status increase based on successful campaigns

 ### 6. **Auto-approval opportunities**